xcat2/xcat-inventory/README.md

 * PyYAML: YAML parser and emitter for the Python
 * Six: a Python 2 and 3 compatibility library
 * deepdiff: Deep Difference of dictionaries, iterables, strings and other objects.
 It will recursively look for all the changes
+* configparser: a module working with configuration files

 In most cases, these packages will be installed during `xcat-inventory` installation.